israelali1424/Series_7_Notes/chapter_7_Account Supervision and Controls.md

     - Efforts to reduce financial exploitation of senior investors
     - Temporary holds allowed on disbursements and transactions for suspected exploitation
     - Firm must notify relevant parties after implementing temporary hold

+    When suspicious activity is suspected, a firm must contact the account owner, any persons authorized to trade the account, and the trusted contact within 2 business days of placing the hold.
+It may hold disbursements for up to 15 days from the day the hold was placed.
+The firm cannot hold orders Â– only disbursements may be held.